Custom Module Examples

 Import a third-party library

-For example, you can create a JSON configuration file (JsLibraryConfig.json) containing the following code and save it in the File Cabinet:
+For example, create a JsLibraryConfig.json file with this code and save it in the File Cabinet:

 ...